domdisanto/DomDiSanto.github.io/assets/pdfs/DissertationDecks/readme.md

-Currently generating new decks from Documents/GradSchool/PhD/Research/Tianxi/CausalPheWAS as present project of interest
+Currently generating new decks from Overleaf

-General decks come from .../Research/Dissertation/UpdateDecks
+Decks and zipped source files are stored redundantly at:
+    ...PhD/Research/Tianxi/CausalPheWAS
+    ...PhD/Research/Dissertation/UpdateDecks